alexklwong/unsupervised-depth-completion-visual-inertial-odometry/tensorflow/README.md

 - [AdaReg][adareg_github]: *Bilateral Cyclic Constraint and Adaptive Regularization for Unsupervised Monocular Depth Prediction.* A single image depth prediction method that introduces adaptive regularization.
 This work was published in the proceedings of Conference on Computer Vision and Pattern Recognition (CVPR) 2019.

 We also have works in adversarial attacks on depth estimation methods and medical image segmentation:
+- [SUPs][sups_github]: *Stereoscopic Universal Perturbations across Different Architectures and Datasets..* Universal advesarial perturbations and robust architectures for stereo depth estimation, published in the Proceedings of Computer Vision and Pattern Recognition (CVPR) 2022.
 - [Stereopagnosia][stereopagnosia_github]: *Stereopagnosia: Fooling Stereo Networks with Adversarial Perturbations.* Adversarial perturbations for stereo depth estimation, published in the Proceedings of AAAI Conference on Artificial Intelligence (AAAI) 2021.
 - [Targeted Attacks for Monodepth][targeted_attacks_monodepth_github]: *Targeted Adversarial Perturbations for Monocular Depth Prediction.* Targeted adversarial perturbations attacks for monocular depth estimation, published in the proceedings of Neural Information Processing Systems (NeurIPS) 2020.
 - [SPiN][spin_github] : *Small Lesion Segmentation in Brain MRIs with Subpixel Embedding.* Subpixel architecture for segmenting ischemic stroke brain lesions in MRI images, published in the Proceedings of Medical Image Computing and Computer Assisted Intervention (MICCAI) Brain Lesion Workshop 2021 as an **oral paper**.